-Throughout human history, toxic expressions have persisted as a dark counterpart of communication, and detecting such expressions has long been recognized as an ethically significant challenge.
-With the advent of Language Models (LM), research has shifted from traditional rule-based methods to LM-driven approaches that leverage their language comprehension abilities to detect toxic text~\cite{KimJPPH24, AhnKKH24, KimPNH23}.
-Recently, researchers have increasingly focused on detoxification, which aims to rewrite toxic text into non-toxic alternatives~\cite{huimin2025unidetox, ko-etal-2025-strong-self-detoxifiers, tang2023cmd}.
-However, mainstream toxic text datasets shared two inherent limitations: they are predominantly English-centric and largely clean, leaving low‑resource languages and obfuscation robustness underexplored.
+Throughout human history, toxic expressions have consistently appeared in communication, and detecting such expressions has long been recognized as an ethically significant challenge.
+With the advent of Language Models (LMs), research has shifted from traditional rule-based methods to LM-driven approaches that leverage their language comprehension abilities to detect toxic text~\citep{KimJPPH24, AhnKKH24, KimPNH23, lee-etal-2025-amplehate, HartvigsenGPSRK22}.
+Recently, researchers have increasingly focused on detoxification, which rewrites toxic text into non-toxic alternatives~\citep{huimin2025unidetox, ko-etal-2025-strong-self-detoxifiers, tang2023cmd}.

-\citet{korre2024untangling} argued that the definition of toxicity can vary across nations, ethnicities, and cultural contexts, emphasizing the need for exploration in diverse languages and regions.
-Several multilingual effort have emerged: Chinese, Korean, and French toxic dataset was constructed~\cite{yang2025exploring,byun2023automatic,munier2005zoledronic}, illustrating progress toward language-specific resources.

-Meanwhile, robustness against textual perturbation has been studied under the framework of adversarial text.
-Works such as \citet{toxicloakcn} and \citet{hatecheck} show that minor typographical or orthographic alterations can severely degrade toxicity detection performance of models, revealing vulnerabilities of language models to obfuscated inputs.
-However, existing obfuscation approaches largely remained at the level of simple techniques such as homophone replacement or emoji substitution.
-Also, none of them provides jointly paired data that aligns toxicity with obfuscation, making unified experimentation difficult.
+Meanwhile, users intentionally obfuscate toxic expressions to evade automatic moderation systems.
+Such obfuscation modifies surface forms while preserving the original intent, which complicates reliable detection.
+Several studies investigate this challenge by evaluating model robustness to textual perturbation in toxicity detection.
+Works such as \citet{XiaoHCL24} and \citet{hatecheck} show that minor typographical or orthographic alterations can severely degrade toxicity detection performance of models, revealing vulnerabilities of language models to obfuscated inputs.
+These findings indicate that obfuscation poses a substantial challenge for current toxicity detection models.

-We propose \textbf{KOTOX}, a Korean Toxic dataset that unifies these needs.
-Korean is an agglutinative language that employs Hangeul, a unique and highly transformable phonemic and compositional script, making it particularly suitable for diverse obfuscation patterns.
-Building on the linguistic characteristics of Korean, we categorize obfuscation approaches into 5 classes and define 17 transformation rules.
-Starting from 2.3K neutral-toxic source pairs from \KDA{}~\cite{jeon-etal-2025-kda}, we apply implemented rules across three difficulty levels (easy/normal/hard).
-Through this process, we construct \textbf{KOTOX}, a high-quality dataset containing about 6.9K Korean neutral-toxic pairs, each accompanied by its corresponding obfuscated counterpart.
+Most existing toxicity datasets and benchmarks focus on non-obfuscated text~\citep{elsherief2021latent, HartvigsenGPSRK22}.
+Moreover, existing obfuscation approaches rely on simple techniques such as homophone replacement or emoji insertion~\citep{wei2024emoji, zhang2025emoti}.
+In addition, existing resources do not provide jointly aligned toxic content with its obfuscated variants, which makes unified experimentation difficult.